Emergency Management Officials

 Disaster Recovery Loan SB6

 Senate Bill 6, by Sen. Kolkhorst, from the 86th Legislative Session relates to emergency and disaster management, response, and recovery.
-Recommendations contained in the ‘Eye of the Storm’ report guided legislation this past session and through SB 6, the Disaster Recovery Loan Program was created.
+The Disaster Recovery Loan Program was created as a result of recommendations contained in the ‘Eye of the Storm’ report.
 This program allows eligible counties, municipalities, and school districts who meet the qualifications to access an application for a loan program, to be established by TDEM.

 The disaster recovery loan account was created as an account in the general revenue fund with the comptroller, to be administered by TDEM.
 Money in the account shall be used to provide short-term loans to eligible political subdivisions.